Professor of Chemistry, University of Guelph

-Origins of Life / Prebiotic Chemistry: Amino acids and nucleic acids under deep-ocean hydrothermal vent conditions.
+- Origins of Life / Prebiotic Chemistry: Amino acids and nucleic acids under deep-ocean hydrothermal vent conditions.

-We have current openings for graduate students with strong backgrounds in physical chemistry, analytical chemistry or chemical physics and a solid record of academic performance.
+We have several openings available for people with strong backgrounds in physical chemistry, analytical chemistry or chemical physics and a solid record of academic performance.
 Experimental geochemistry or chemical engineering may also be considered.
 MSc / PhD / Postdoc, and Lab Operations.

 Overview of the Hydrothermal Chemistry Group